Skip to content

 Run the same buf breaking command, and you should no longer get the error.

 These scenarios represent the most common use cases for using buf breaking locally.
-If your organization also has server-wide breaking change detection, you may see different results when running locally versus when you push a module to the BSR.
+If your organization also has instance-wide breaking change detection, you may see different results when running locally versus when you push a module to the BSR.
 See the breaking change policy check documentation for the details.